GA-repos/HTML-and-CSS/readme.md

 ## Selector (10 minutes / 2:10)

-A selector is a pattern used to match element to which the rule should apply.
+A selector is a pattern used to match HTML elements to the rule that should apply.
-As shown this can be an element.
+As shown, a selector can be an element.
-Very commonly we add `class` or `id` attributes to mark elements for targeting by a specific rule.
+Or, very commonly, we add `class` or `id` attributes to mark elements for targeting by a specific rule.

 - Periods '.' are used to select a class like this
 ```css